oslabs-beta/socketcast/README.md

 socketcast has the ability to launch multiple WebSocket servers and it does so through an abstraction called ServerManager.
 The client application should never manage any servers directly, but instead interact with ServerManager's exposed API through Redux actions.

 ## Potential for Improvement
-* Expand the protocol selection to Server Sent Events (SSE) and socket.io
 * Create the ability to build URL paths for the client application to subscribe selectively to events
-* Incorporate authentication
 * Design input boxes to validate JSON
+* Add event/channel functionality to servers

 ## Authors
 * Will Bladon [whbladon](https://github.com/whbladon)